TransDigm Group (NYSE:TDG) Updates FY 2020 Pre-Market Earnings Guidance

 Pre-Market earnings guidance on Tuesday.
 The company provided earnings per share guidance of 19.80-21.20 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $21.16.
 The company issued revenue guidance of $6.175-6.325 billion, compared to the consensus revenue estimate of $6.25 billion.TransDigm Group also updated its FY20 guidance to $19.80-21.20 EPS.

-Several equities research analysts have recently issued reports on the stock.
-UBS Group increased their target price on shares of TransDigm Group from $645.00 to $685.00 and gave the stock a buy rating in a research note on Wednesday, January 15th.
-Canaccord Genuity raised their price target on shares of TransDigm Group from $625.00 to $700.00 and gave the company a buy rating in a research note on Friday, January 24th.
-Cowen reissued a buy rating and issued a $655.00 target price on shares of TransDigm Group in a research note on Tuesday.
-Bank of America reissued a buy rating and issued a $637.00 target price (down from $670.00) on shares of TransDigm Group in a research note on Tuesday, December 31st.
-Finally, Credit Suisse Group raised their price target on shares of TransDigm Group from $584.00 to $623.00 and gave the stock an outperform rating in a report on Wednesday, November 20th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and ten have issued a buy rating to the company’s stock.
-TransDigm Group currently has an average rating of Buy and an average price target of $611.50.
+Several brokerages have issued reports on TDG.
+Cowen reiterated a buy rating and issued a $655.00 price objective on shares of TransDigm Group in a research report on Tuesday.
+Bank of America reiterated a buy rating and issued a $637.00 price objective (down previously from $670.00) on shares of TransDigm Group in a research report on Tuesday, December 31st.
+Credit Suisse Group lifted their price objective on TransDigm Group from $589.13 to $693.00 and gave the company an outperform rating in a research report on Wednesday.
+Robert W. Baird lifted their price objective on TransDigm Group from $610.00 to $620.00 and gave the company a neutral rating in a research report on Wednesday.
+Finally, Canaccord Genuity lifted their price objective on TransDigm Group from $625.00 to $700.00 and gave the company a buy rating in a research report on Friday, January 24th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and an average price target of $617.54.

-The company also recently declared a dividend, which was paid on Tuesday, January 7th.
-Stockholders of record on Monday, December 30th were paid a dividend of $32.50 per share.
-This is a positive change from TransDigm Group’s previous dividend of $30.00.
-The ex-dividend date of this dividend was Friday, December 27th.

-In other news, VP Robert S. Henderson sold 10,000 shares of the business’s stock in a transaction dated Tuesday, January 28th.
-The shares were sold at an average price of $655.08, for a total transaction of $6,550,800.00.
-Following the transaction, the vice president now directly owns 35,000 shares in the company, valued at $22,927,800.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Chairman W Nicholas Howley sold 17,083 shares of the business’s stock in a transaction dated Monday, November 11th.
-The stock was sold at an average price of $542.62, for a total transaction of $9,269,577.46.
+In related news, VP Robert S. Henderson sold 10,000 shares of the company’s stock in a transaction dated Tuesday, January 28th.
+The stock was sold at an average price of $655.08, for a total value of $6,550,800.00.
+Following the completion of the sale, the vice president now owns 35,000 shares in the company, valued at $22,927,800.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Chairman W Nicholas Howley sold 17,083 shares of the company’s stock in a transaction dated Monday, November 11th.
+The shares were sold at an average price of $542.62, for a total value of $9,269,577.46.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 106,050 shares of company stock worth $61,477,207.
-Company insiders own 11.00% of the company’s stock.
+In the last 90 days, insiders have sold 106,050 shares of company stock valued at $61,477,207.
+11.89% of the stock is currently owned by corporate insiders.

 TransDigm Group Company Profile